 Kihon (“basics / fundamentals”) are the individual moments and tasks which comprises.
 In music, kihon takes the form of playing individual notes or chords.
 In karate, kihon takes the form of:

-The people who just read and watch martial arts books and videos don’t know karate, they know of karate, and that’s not valuable.
+The people who just read martial arts books and watch karate videos don’t know karate, they know of karate, and that’s not valuable.
 In the heat of the moment, there is no time to think.
 Knowing karate isn’t enough; you must become karate, just as a dancer becomes the dance.
 Karate must become a part of you, and you a part of it.
 To get this degree of muscle memory, you must train.

 Training is nothing special, nothing magic -- but if you stick with it, you’ll see results -- it’s that simple.